Ras Kolnikov and Ras Tafari

 RasK

-Well whether you complete it or negate it, its still over.
+Well whether you complete it or negate it, it’s still over.
 Right?

 RasT